zmack/puppet-cloudera/README.markdown

 * Sets the [kernel vm.swappiness](http://www.cloudera.com/content/cloudera-content/cloudera-docs/CDH5/latest/CDH5-Installation-Guide/cdh5ig_topic_11_6.html) to 0.
 * Separately installs the CM server and database connectivity (by default to the embedded database server).
 * Separately starts the CM server.
-* Optionally installs the Cloudera software repository for CDH 5.
+* Optionally installs the Cloudera software repository for CDH.
 * Optionally installs most components of CDH 5 including HBase, Impala, Search, and Spark.
-* Optionally installs GPL Extras (LZO) 5.
+* Optionally installs GPL Extras (LZO).

-* A list of files, packages, services, or operations that the module will alter, impact, or execute on the system it's installed on.
-* This is a great place to stick any warnings.
-* Can be in list or paragraph form.

-###Setup Requirements **OPTIONAL**

-If your module requires anything extra before setting up (pluginsync enabled, etc.), mention it here.

 ###Beginning with cloudera

-Most nodes in the cluster will use this declaration.
+Most nodes  that will be a part of a Hadoop cluster will use this declaration.
 ```puppet
 class { '::cloudera':
   cm_server_host => 'smhost.localdomain',
 }
 ```

 The node that will be the CM server (ie smhost.localdomain) will use this declaration.
 This should only be included on one node of your environment.
 By default it will install the embeded PostgreSQL database on the same node.
-With the correct parameters, it can also connect to local or remote MySQL, PostgreSQL, and Oracle RDBMS databases.
+With the correct parameters, it can instead connect to local or remote MySQL, PostgreSQL, or Oracle RDBMS databases.
 ```puppet
 class { '::cloudera':
   cm_server_host   => 'smhost.localdomain',
   install_cmserver => true,
 }
 ```

-The very basic steps needed for a user to get the module up and running.

-If your most recent release breaks compatibility or requires particular steps for upgrading, you may wish to include an additional section here: Upgrading (For an example, see http://forge.puppetlabs.com/puppetlabs/firewall).

 ###Upgrading